Preface

 The Danish view is:

-- Relatively large equalization between the sections of
+- Relatively large equalization between the sections of the population.

 - Social safety net.